bson

 The postgres array type does not help here because postgres requires a homogenous type and BSON allows for heterogenous types.

-There are two ways to deal with this:
+There are three ways to deal with this:

 [21, 17, 19]